 Here are a few templates that you can start from:

 4. Real Estate Flyers

-If done right, flyers can create a great first impression.
-Elements like photos, illustrations, texts, and colors are essential to a flyer’s success, therefore using a real estate flyer template is an excellent idea that can save you a lot of time.
+If done right, flyers can make a great first impression.
+Elements like photos, illustrations, text, and colors are essential to a flyer’s success, therefore using a real estate flyer template is an excellent idea that can save you a lot of time.

 5. Real Estate Posters